It (miniseries): It content in relation to television restrictions

 The censorship It dealt with made it more of a psychological horror product, something different from most popular horror productions at the time.
-Most of this horror is executed through the titular villain and the scared expressions of the Loser Clubs actors.
+Most of this horror is executed through the titular villain and the scared expressions of the Losers Club actors.
 Philip Rosenthal wrote that in order to be scared of It, "it is necessary to embrace the fantasy that such an evil entity could exist and cloud minds the way It does."
 The lack of graphic content It could display also resulted its story to be very character-orientated for its genre.
 Like the original novel, It deals with multiple themes related to childhood: children's safety issues, trauma adults unconsciously place on kids, the importance of friendship, and childhood fears that continue into adulthood.
 The Losers face problems of bullying, abusive parenting, racism, and lack of adult attention to the sudden increase of child deaths.
 They are connected as outsiders dealing with similar levels of traumatic situations, and they work together to overcome those traumatic feelings by defeating "It," a symbol of their inner fears.

 It also features comic touches to its otherwise scary plot and was labeled by a 2019 retrospective review as being a campy production for its "fake-looking" It forms, the over-the-top performances of the main cast, and bizarre story elements, such as adults being terrified by balloons.
 Curry's performance of Pennywise is also cited as a reason for unintentional hilarity, as it combines horror, black comedy, and cheeriness.
 In addition to his odd methods of transportation, such as popping out of sinks, storm drains, and shower heads, Pennywise appears and acts like a regular circus clown, instead of a malevolent extraterrestrial being.
 However, this very appearance in combination with his evil acts is recognized as the major element of terror in the miniseries.